The Potential to Prevent and Treat:

 Acute Kidney Injury (AKI)

-Auxora™ has the potential to prevent and to treat acute kidney injury, also known as acute renal failure.
-In the severe and critical COVID-19 pneumonia trial (CARDEA), we saw a 40% reduction in reported AKI in Auxora-treated patients as compared to placebo-treated patients.
+Auxora™ has the potential to treat severe acute kidney injury, also known as acute renal failure, and limit its associated morbidity and mortality, including progression to chronic kidney disease.
+The rationale for testing Auxora in AKI is based on both human clinical as well as preclinical data.
+In the severe and critical COVID-19 pneumonia trial (CARDEA), we saw a nearly 40% reduction in reported AKI in Auxora-treated patients as compared to placebo-treated patients.
 AKI is a common consequence of severe COVID-19 pneumonia.
+Further, a post-hoc analysis of CARDEA patients with comprised kidney function at enrollment and treated with Auxora showed reduced mortality compared to placebo-treated patients.
+Biomarker analysis in CARDEA patients was also supportive.

 Acute Kidney Injury.